D'Onta Foreman Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Season Stats

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 50.3% of the time while running the football 49.7% of the time.
+- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 50.3% of the time while running the ball 49.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Foreman's matchup with the Dolphins.